kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 title: What even is a kubelet?
 ---

-*This post is the first in a series exploring the concepts and components that underly [Kubernetes].
-It talks about the kubelet component, and the pod concept.*

 [Kubernetes] is Google's open source, container-focused cluster management thing.
 I see it as their attempt to tell everyone how they think containers and clusters fit together.
 The Kubernetes documentation is quite good, but it's